Jean-Michel Daoust

 Jean-Michel Daoust (born November 24, 1983) is a Canadian professional ice hockey player.
-He is currently playing for the Kassel Huskies of the German DEL2.
+He played for several teams in the American Hockey League and in Europe before returning to Quebec to play for teams in the Ligue Nord-Américaine de Hockey.

 Playing career

-Undrafted from the Quebec Major Junior Hockey League, Daoust first played professionally for the Cincinnati Cyclones in 2006.
+Undrafted from the Quebec Major Junior Hockey League, Daoust first played professionally for the Danbury Trashers of the UHL in 2005.

 On January 18, 2008, Daoust signed a professional tryout contract with the Wilkes-Barre/Scranton Penguins.
 At the time, he ranked 1st in the ECHL in points (51) before signing with Wilkes-Barre/Scranton.
 He would finish the season with 18 points in 37 games.

 On July 18, 2008, the Penguins exercised their option to re-sign Daoust.
 Daoust then moved to the Houston Aeros for the 2009–10 season, before signing a one-year contract with NHL affiliate, the Minnesota Wild, to remain in Houston the following year.

 On June 9, 2011, Daoust signed with European DEL team, the Straubing Tigers on a one-year deal.